AlexCarolan/Christmas-Game/README.md

 ToDo:

 Platform Game
-1. animate player image when it's moving
-2. add final doorway at end of platform, conditional on collectible
+1. add final doorway at end of platform, conditional on collectible

 Puzzle Game
 1. Figure out how to play puzzles